shabaldina/onlineshop_with_Spring/README.md

 # Online shop with Springboot

-REST API for simple onlineshop with Springboot
+REST API for simple onlineshop with Springboot.

+The API is intended to support activities in the context of online commerce, e.g. create, modify or delete orders.
+It's possible to register customers or modify data of existing customers.
+Furthermore, the API supports the definition of products and the assignment of products to product categories.

-No GUI availiable for time beeing
+No GUI availiable for time beeing.

-### Availiable domains:
+### Domains:
 - Customer
 - Product
 - ProductOrder